-- Respect for the natural landscape and topography; - Protection of key vistas; - Strensive walking trails and pedestrian connections; - Sensitively to adjacent land uses; - Trail connectivity within and outside the site; and - ⊘ Preservation of wildlife corridors and habitat.
+- Respect for the natural landscape and topography; - Protection of key vistas; - Strensive walking trails and pedestrian connections; - Sensitively to adjacent land uses; - Preservation of wildlife corridors and habitat.

 The trails and open space system includes an extensive network of pathways, parks, corridors, multi-use trails, and interpretive features that are integrated with the surrounding network of proposed and existing trails and pathways.
 The development is designed to provide continuous green spaces that harmonize with nature and support connections throughout the community and to the surrounding areas.
 Four (4) types of gathering areas and parks will be created.
 These include: internal corridor parks, ravine corridor green spaces, wetland green spaces and gathering nodes.
 This open space network will be connected through a wide pedestrian network, which is shaped by three key trail/pathway types: Regional Pathway, Internal Corridor Pathway / Trail, and Lasso, Ravine & Wetland Trails.